 Table of Contents

 1. Hunting and gathering time: Chronological frameworks and key themes; 2.
 Pioneers in the North: Preboreal and early boreal settlement, 9500-8200BC; 3.
 The Early Mesolithic Colonisation of the South: Deepcar and the early Boreal Mesolithic, 9300 to 8200BC; 4.
 A New Way of Living: Pits, hazelnuts, places and the ancestors in the Middle Mesolithic, 8200-7000BC; 5.
 The Forgotten People: The Late Mesolithic, 7000-5000BC; 6.
 The Last Hunters: The Final Mesolithic, 5000-4000BC

 Chantal Conneller is a Senior Lecturer in early prehistory at Newcastle University.
-She is author of An Archaeology of Material, 2012 and Star Carr: A persistent place in a changing world, 2018.
+She is author of An Archaeology of Materials (2012) and Star Carr: A Persistent Place in a Changing World (2018).

 'Conneller’s research provides a wonderful and comprehensive primer that brings the Mesolithic across Britain to life.
 Essential reading for anyone interested in the hunter-gather-fisher communities who settled in Britain after the last Ice Age, it deserves pride of place on any archaeological bookshelf.'